 An Oklahoma annual report is typically filed through the Secretary of State’s online business filings portal.
 To do this, you’ll need to login by entering your name and email address.
 You need to have your entity’s filing number handy.

 You can also file by mail, but this does take longer to process.
 The proper PDF forms are available on the Secretary of State’s website listed under your specific business type.
-Once you fill out the form, you’ll need to mail it with payment to:
+Once you fill out the form, you’ll need to mail it with payment to the Secretary of State.

 Checks must be made out to the Oklahoma Secretary of State.
 As a disclaimer, you are still liable for filing your annual certificate even if it’s lost in the mail.
 You may want to send it as a certified letter with a signature required to ensure its delivery.
 Make sure your filing is postmarked by the due date.